k2io/k2-java-vulnerable-perf-app/README.md

 ## K2 Java Vulnerable Application
-A vulnerability testing web application developed by <a href='https://www.k2io.com/'>K2 Cyber Security</a> to assess it Next-Gen Java Runtime protection technology.
+A vulnerability testing web application developed by [K2 Cyber Security](https://www.k2io.com/) to assess it Next-Gen Java Runtime protection technology.
 The application is a Spring Boot based web application using embedded H2 DB as datastore.

 #### Requirements :